 How Todd Got Started as a Marketer

 - Todd used to work in a health club in New Jersey.
 At that time, his idea of marketing was similar to advertising.
+He was clueless about marketing campaigns, content marketing strategy, and even search engine optimization.

 - One day, he received a direct response postcard from someone who was selling a marketing and sales system.